 British and French vessels initiated naval attack on the Dardanelles Straits in February 1915, while troops from Britain, France, Australia and New Zealand invaded the Gallipoli Peninsula on land in April of the same year.

-The Allied powers suffered over 250,000 casualties prior to their final evacuation from Gallipoli in January 2016, and the Ottoman Empire's casualties and losses totalled 218,000 to 250,000.
+The Allied powers suffered over 250,000 casualties prior to their final evacuation from Gallipoli in January 2016, and the Ottoman Empire's casualties and losses totaled 218,000 to 250,000.
 The invasion ended unsuccessful as the Allied forces experienced fierce counter-attack from Ottoman troops.
 Bad weather, insufficient artillery, and inaccurate maps and intelligence also contributed to the failure of the Allied forces.

 Battle of France